oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 ## Pre-requirements (Local or Remote Host Installation)

-TensorFlow* is ready for use once you finish the Intel® AI Analytics Toolkit installation and have run the post installation script.
+TensorFlow* is ready for use once you finish the Intel AI Analytics Toolkit installation and have run the post installation script.

 You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Intel&reg; oneAPI AI Analytics Toolkit Get Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.